-The Old Burying Yard of York, ME dates back to the 17th century.
+The Old Burying Yard of York, Maine, dates back to the 17th century.
 It’s small, sparsely tombstoned, and surrounded by a low stone wall that sits peacefully in a shady spot among the historic buildings of the Old York area of town.
 Average as graveyards go, this one has a special tenant.
 Inside that graveyard is the grave of a witch.

 Mary Nasson died on August 18, 1774.
 To memorialize her, her husband Samuel had an image of her carved on the crown of the gravestone.
 It depicts Mary, or at least her upper half, as a loosely berobed woman with bugged eyes, a thin nose, a slightly upturned mouth, and a humped hairdo that looks like two skeins of yarn.

 There’s nothing accidentally evil in the image’s expression, nor has natural wear unpleasantly distorted her face.
 And the flowing script of her epitaph merely states that she was a loving mother and wife, and that the husband looks forward to when his dust can “mingle” with hers.

 Of course, these types of stones are pretty common in old New England graves and were used to keep pigs and cattle away.
 Other graves in the Old Burying Ground probably had them as well, but over time they disappeared, probably recycled for building materials, including the wall of the cemetery itself.

-Adapted with Permission from: The New England Grimpendium by J.W.
+Adapted with Permission from The New England Grimpendium by J.W.
 Ocker